Jeevesh05/Jeevesh05/README.md

 - 👋 Hi, I’m @Jeevesh05
 - 👀 I’m interested in web devlopment
-- 🌱 I’m currently learning rails
+- 🌱 I’m currently learning rails,DSA and CS fundamentals
 - ⚡ About me : I am in 1st year of MCA.
 - 📫 How to reach me
             email : jeeveshkumar2002@gmail.com